 All questions, concerns, changes or updates to residency must be made through the Registrar's Office (979)845-1085, or email residency@tamu.edu.
-Be prepared to complete and submit (if necessary) <a href="three-interesting-three-int
+Be prepared to complete and submit (if necessary) the residency form.

 Please note: It is the responsibility of each student to verify his/her residency status prior to the start of a semester and request any change or update any errors to their residency status prior to the census date of that semester.